Spider and Rose

 Spider and Rose is a 1994 Australian film directed by Bill Bennett and starring Ruth Cracknell, Simon Bossell, and Max Cullen.
 It is about the relationship between an elderly lady and a young ambulance driver.

-Although the film was marketed as a comedy, Bennett says he never regarded the film as such, but a serious look at how we treat the aged.

 It won the audience award at the Tromsø International Film Festival in 1995.

+Plot

+An ambulance driver, Spider, 22, has to take a seventy year old woman, Rose on a six hour trip to her family farm.
+It's his last day at work and he wants to get back for a party he has organised.
+Spider and Rose clash but over time they form a bond.